RanaRauff/Seizures/README.md

 ### Screenshots of the app<br>

+##### Main Dashboard:
-Main Dashboard: synopsis of all algorithms implemented
+        synopsis of all algorithms implemented along with the warning on the most probable subjects to be epileptic as prognosticated by the corresponding algorithms.<br>
 ![Screenshot (63)](https://user-images.githubusercontent.com/42863227/58760326-df800680-8553-11e9-8bef-25e9121dda97.png)
 <br>
 ![Screenshot (65)](https://user-images.githubusercontent.com/42863227/58760330-ed358c00-8553-11e9-8993-5fb6dc499763.png)